slint-ui/slint/README.md

 ## What is SixtyFPS

-It is a GUI engine, with libraries for different languages.
+It is a toolkit to efficiently develop fluid graphical user interfaces in different languages.
 The aim of the project is to be

- - **Lightweight**: We aim to provide a runtime that fits in a few MB.
-Minimize the RAM usage, and also be blazing fast.
+ - **Lightweight**: We aim to provide a runtime that fits into a few hundred kilobytes of RAM and requires little processing power.
- - **Straightforward**: We want to optimize as well for programmer and designer productivity.
-    Making it an enjoyable experience to work with.
-We claim to use well thought idiomatic API for each target language.
+ - **Straightforward**: We want programmers and designers to feel productive.
+It should be an enjoyable experience to design and developer the user interface.
+We aim to provide APIS that are idiomatic and easy to use for each target language, along with excellent documentation and modern tools.
-    Provide well written documentation.
-And use of modern tools.
  - **Native**: We support many platforms.
 From embedded devices, to desktop, including mobile and web.
 One should feel at home on each platform.
 Both the user and the developer.
 The appearance and look and feel should match was is expected of an application build for this platform.

  `<insert a few screenshots here>`